rmarting/ocp-pipelines-demo/README.md

 ```

 ## Pipelines Operator

+**NOTE**: If you are using a shared environment, such as Developer Sandbox, the operator could
+be already available.
+So you can skip this step.

 To use OpenShift Pipelines, it is required to install the operator in the platform, if it
 is not already installed.
 To deploy an OpenShift Operator a `cluster-admin` user is needed.